March 19th, 2018

 Another important consequence of not using a CAE tool is that without it, you have to make decisions based on (semi-) empirical data.
 That is, an engineer can run a preliminary design calculation on a centrifugal blower, but the performance can be dozens of percentages off the real performance.
 CAE tools can decrease this uncertainty by an order of magnitude and can provide a deeper insight into the physical quantities and qualities of the product.

 Download this case study for free to learn how the SimScale cloud-based platform was used to investigate a ducting system and optimize its performance.

 Also related to the previous point, building and testing too many prototypes is very inefficient.

-Both building and testing preliminary products costs more and takes more time than even a complex CAE modeling.
+Both building and testing preliminary products cost more and take more time than even a complex CAE modeling.
 In most cases, only building prototypes at the end of the industrial design workflow is the most effective way to create a high-performing product.
 Conducting an experiment after a series of CFD of FEM analyses can validate your numerical models as well as increase your confidence in them.

 Project management is of critical importance in almost every task in engineering or at any company.
 Even if you are a small consultancy, managing every aspect of your work will get you to your goal much faster.
 But what do you need to manage if you are designing a product from scratch?
 And what if you are improving your existing product?

 Subscribe to the SimScale Blog